ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/tmr/complementary_signals/readme.txt

-  this demo is based on the at-start board, in this demo, shows how to configure the tmr1 peripheral to generate three complementary tmr1 signals, to insert a defined dead time value, to use the break feature and to lock the desired parameters.
+  this demo is based on the at-start board, in this demo, shows how to configure the tmr1 peripheral to generate three complementary tmr1 signals, to insert a defined dead time value, to use the brake feature and to lock the desired parameters.

   tmr1 configuration to: